A Content Refresh Workflow for Small Content Teams

 Step 1: Choose URLs from data, not memory

-Build the queue from Google Search Console, analytics, and business importance.
-The best refresh candidates have signs of decay plus a reason to matter: impressions, conversions, backlinks, or strategic topic relevance.
+Build the queue from Google Search Console Performance reports, GA4 reports, and business importance.
+The best refresh candidates have signs of decay plus a reason to matter: impressions, key events, email signups, product relevance, or strategic topic value.

 - Pull pages with declining clicks or CTR.